mesosphere/dcos-docs-site/pages/services/edge-lb/0.1.9/input-formats/index.md

 Edge-LB accepts configuration in either YAML or JSON format.

-# Convert YAML to JSON?
+# Convert YAML to JSON

 Convert a YAML configuration file to JSON with the command below.